cruxlang/cruxlang.github.io/status.md

 permalink: /status/
 ---

 Crux is a work in progress.
-Roughly, here is its current state:
+Roughly, its current state is as follows.
+You can also look at the [GitHub issues](https://github.com/cruxlang/crux/issues/).

 ## Working